 - Conference Paper: ‘Dead Poet’s Society – Analysis of The Tale of Thorleif, The Earl’s Poet’.
-Upcoming presentation for the School of History PGR Seminar Series, April 2023.
+Presented at the School of History PGR Seminar Series, April 2023.

 - Conference Paper: ‘Tangling with the Undead: Encounters with the Walking dead in Bárðar saga Snæfellsáss and Flóamanna saga’.
-Upcoming presentation for the International Medieval Congress, University of Leeds, July 2023.
+Presented at the International Medieval Congress, University of Leeds, July 2023.

 Since beginning my MA degree, I have become greatly interested in many aspects of the medieval period.
 Some of this interest has come from topics I studied during the MA, but some also from the work I have done in my PhD research.
 These interests include: